Supporters of the England cricket team

 Welcome to the official website of The Addis Army, a bunch of cricket fans that follow the England cricket team all round the world on every England tour.
 Our group was formed back on the 2004/05 tour to South Africa when for reasons best known to ourselves, we went to South Africa via Addis Ababa on the glorious Ethiopian Airlines.
 This is our official website, read on and enjoy and if you see us at games please come over and join us for a beer or two.

 What do the England players think about the Addis Army?
-Here's England captain Alastair Cook thanking the Addis Army for its support on tour.
+Here's England leading run-scorer Alastair Cook thanking the Addis Army for its support on tour.

 The Addis Army were formed back on the 2004/05 tour to South Africa, when for crazy reasons we ended up in Ethiopia.
 Read how it all begun.

 Want to know what life is like watching England on tour?
 Read our books, England's Secret Army and Disgruntled DownUnder, only £9.99